cloudera/cloudera-playbook/README.md

 $ ansible all -m ping -u root
 ```

 **Step 10**: Ad-hoc command feature enables running single and arbitrary Linux commands on all hosts.
-For example, it can be used to troubleshoot slow group resolution issues.
+It can be used to troubleshoot slow group resolution issues.

-Example Ansible Ad-Hoc commands (in this example Balaton is a group of hosts which is a cluster in Cloudera Manager):
+Example Ansible Ad-Hoc commands (Balaton is a group of hosts which is a cluster in Cloudera Manager):

 ```
 $ ansible Balaton -u $USER --become-user $USER -m command -o -a "time id -Gn $USER"